PhongHuynh0394/Spotify-Analysis-with-PySpark/mongo_terraform/README.md

  if you want (don't forget to modify region also)

 ## To destroy resources
-> **Warning**: This command will terminate all your atlas cluster contain all your data.
+> :heavy_exclamation_mark: **Warning**: This command will terminate all your atlas cluster contain all your data.
 Use it carefully !

 You can destroy everything on MongoDB by typing on terminal
 ```bash